texttics/texttics-site/readme.md

 ## 📈 Addendum: The "Forensic Depth" Upgrade (Stage 1 Enhanced)

 **Summary:** This update transitions the tool from a "Passive Detector" (counting characters) to an "Active Analyst" (evaluating structure, clusters, and intent).
-It introduces an O(1) Bitmask Engine, a Paranoid Self-Test suite, and three new structural analyzers (Bidi Stack, Invisible Clusters, Zalgo/NSM).
+It introduces an O(1) Bitmask Engine, a Self-Test suite, and three new structural analyzers (Bidi Stack, Invisible Clusters, Zalgo/NSM).

 ### 1. Core Architecture: The Bitmask Engine & Self-Verification
 To handle the complexity of "Invisible" and "Default Ignorable" characters without performance loss or coverage gaps, we replaced the linear lookup model with a **Global Forensic Bitmask**.